shihanwan/memonto/README.md

 ### Triple Store Mode

 A triple store enables the persistent storage of memory data.
 Currently supports Apache Jena Fuseki as a triple store.
+To configure a triple store, add `triple_store` to the top level of your `config` dictionary.

 **Install Apache Jena Fuseki**
 1. Download Apache Jena Fuseki [here](https://jena.apache.org/download/index.cgi#apache-jena-fuseki).